flare-foundation/docs/docs/tech/ftso.md

 The **Flare Time Series Oracle** (FTSO) is a smart contract running on the Flare network that **provides continuous estimations for price pairs**.
 It does so in a **decentralized manner** (no single party is in control of the process) and **securely** (it takes a lot of effort to disrupt the process).

-To achieve this, a set of **independent data providers** retrieve price pair information from exchanges and supply it to the FTSO system.
+To achieve this, a set of **independent data providers** retrieve price pair information from external sources (like centralized and decentralized Exchanges) and supply it to the FTSO system.
 This information is then weighted according to each provider's **voting power**, outlying data points are removed, and a **median** is calculated to produce the final estimate.

 <figure markdown>